 Pasiphaë and the infant Minotaur, 4th century BC‘Minotaur’ by Alan Sugar The Society June 3, 2019 Beauty, Culture, Poetry 2 Comments Half man, half monster—I am in a maze.
 They banished me because of others’ sins.
 Among these walls, I’m doomed to spend my days.
 No happy ending.
 No one ever wins.
 It was the king, deceitfully, who lied— and thus, led to my mother’s carnal lust.
 Then born with horns and hooves, I had to hide.
 A bastard beast whose treatment was unjust.
 The princess then betrayed the queen and king when Theseus came knocking at her door.
 For cleverly, she offered him a string.
 He swore his love but left her at the shore.
 They failed to change the sails from black to white.
 His father killed himself upon their sight.
 For the background of the Minotaur see the story of Theseus in Bulfinch’s Mythology.
 Alan Sugar shares his poetry and performance art in Decatur, Georgia where he currently resides.
 He is also a puppeteer, and he has worked as a special education teacher in the public schools of Atlanta.
 Currently, Alan works as a writing tutor at Georgia State University Perimeter College, Clarkston Campus.
 His work has appeared in the Atlanta Review, The Lyric, and The Jewish Literary Journal.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses Martin Rizley June 3, 2019 Strrong iambic pentameter rhythm.
 Very interesting concept to write from the perspective of the Minotaur.
 I felt that you could develop this concept even more by writing more stanzas revealing more of the Minotaur’s feelings as a shunned beast, who to survive eats the flesh of humans thrown to him in the lanyrinth.
 In the last couplet, I would think that the pronoun “he” fits better than “they” to underscore the fact that it was Theseus himself who forgot to change the sails, despite his father’s request.
 “He failed to change the sails. . .”
 The fact that the last actions described here took place after the Minotaur’s death raises a perplexing question.
 How could the Minotaur be narrating in the first person actions that followed his death?
 Reply Dave Whippman June 6, 2019 Interesting and clever take on a legend from the “monster’s” point of view.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.